 The experimental platform was a Cell IBM QS20 revision 5.1 blade at Georgia Tech, running Linux.
 The xlc compiler for the Cell, with optimization flag -O5, was used.
-We did not have dedicated access to this system.
-However, timings for some of the algorithms on a Cell blade at IBM Rochester, to which we had dedicated access, yielded similar results.
 The timings were performed using the decrementer register on the Cell.
-This has a resolution of around 70 nanoseconds.
+This has a resolution of around 70 nano-seconds.
 The variances of the timing results for collective calls, other than the barrier, were fairly small.
 The variance for the barrier, however, was somewhat higher.

-5. Barrier
+3.2 Barrier